sourcegraph/sourcegraph-public-snapshot/client/vscode/README.md

 To develop the extension:

-- `git clone` the sourcegraph repository
+1. `git clone` the sourcegraph repository
-- Run `yarn generate` at the root directory
+1. Run `yarn generate` at the root directory
-- Open the repo in VS Code with `code .`
+1. `cd` to the `client/vscode` directory and run `yarn` to install dependencies
-- Make your changes to the files within the `client/vscode` directory
+1. Make your changes to the files within the `client/vscode` directory with VS Code
-- Run `yarn build` to build
+1. Run `yarn build` to build
-- Select `Launch & Watch VS Code Extension` from the dropdown menu to see your changes
+1. Select `Launch & Watch VS Code Extension` from the dropdown menu to see your changes
-- Select `Launch & Watch VS Code Web Extension` from the dropdown menu to see your changes for VS Code Web
+1. Select `Launch & Watch VS Code Web Extension` from the dropdown menu to see your changes for VS Code Web